-First Death In Hong Kong From Coronavirus
+Hong Kong Reports Its 1st Coronavirus Death

 His death is only the second attributed to the new virus outside mainland China, where 425 people have died and more than 20,000 others have been infected, according to the latest government figures.
 On Sunday, a 44-year-old Chinese man from Wuhan died in the Philippines.

-Hong Kong's Hospital Authority said "a large number of staff members are absent from duty," forcing it to curtail some services in the hospital, including some emergency services.
+Hong Kong's Hospital Authority said, "A large number of staff members are absent from duty," forcing it to curtail some services in the hospital, including some emergency services.

-Hong Kong has been wracked by months of often violent protests calling for greater freedom from China that have caused the financial hub's economy to slump.
+Hong Kong has been wracked by months of often-violent protests calling for greater freedom from China that have caused the financial hub's economy to slump.
 The virus outbreak threatens to do further damage.

 However, the territory's response has also fueled further outrage among protesters, many of whom see Chief Executive Carrie Lam as taking orders from Beijing.
 She has stopped short of ordering the complete closing of the border, citing the "unique" situation of the "very close relationship" between people in the territory and mainland China.